The RWS Foundation

 Grant Programs

-The Foundation does not operate traditional grant programs with published funding tiers.
+The Foundation does not operate traditional grant programmes with published funding tiers.
 Instead, they make strategic partnerships and donations aligned with their three focus areas.
 Known beneficiaries include:

 - CLEAR Global (Sapphire Sponsorship): Ongoing multi-year partnership supporting humanitarian translation efforts, including financial support, access to language specialists, and project management resources

-- RWS-Brode Scholarship Programme: University of Manchester partnership supporting 50+ students since 2019, with pledges for 30 additional students through 2024
+- RWS-Brode Scholarship Programme: University of Manchester partnership supporting 50+ students since 2019, with ongoing pledges for additional students

 - Accessibility for Blind Translators: 9-month project enabling over 1,000 visually impaired translators to work independently through accessible Trados Studio software